cedrus-opensource/pyxid/README.txt

 This handles all of the low level device handling for XID devices in python projects.
 The developer using this library must poll the attached device(s) for responses.
-Heres's an example of how to do so:
+Here's an example of how to do so:

     import pyxid